ciaranrobrien/SwiftUILazyContainer/README.md

 Lazy rendering and layouts in a SwiftUI ScrollView.

-If existing SwiftUI layouts are performant for your app, use [SwiftUIOnVisible](https://github.com/ciaranrobrien/SwiftUIOnVisible) instead for callbacks when views become visible in a ScrollView.
+For existing SwiftUI layouts, consider [SwiftUIOnVisible](https://github.com/ciaranrobrien/SwiftUIOnVisible) instead to get callbacks when subviews become visible in a ScrollView.

 ## Get Started